 On August 29, 2014, Metro Crisis Services officially became Rocky Mountain Crisis Partners.
 The decision to change our name was born from a desire to accurately reflect the breadth of our programs and service area, as well as the magnitude of statewide expansion as the provider of the Colorado Crisis and Support Line.

 Website updates and changes are underway.
 Please check back often.

-If you’re struggling with a mental or emotional problem, getting into trouble with drugs or alcohol, having family or relationship problems, or problems at work or school, call Metro Crisis Line at 888-885-1222.
+If you’re struggling with a mental or emotional problem, getting into trouble with drugs or alcohol, having family or relationship problems, or problems at work or school, call Metro Crisis Line at 844.493.TALK (8255).
 Free, confidential guidance and support is only a phone call away.
 We can help you find your own path to recovery and growth.

-Metro Crisis Line.
 Free.
 Experienced.
 24/7.

 Do you have a story you would like to share about your experience with MCS?
 Share Your Story here and become a source of hope for others in our community.

 Now, Colorado's mental health and substance abuse treatment providers can help their clients, even on weekends or when they're out-of-office.
 Click here to learn.

 Rocky Mountain Crisis Partners is a proud provider of the National Suicide Lifeline and is proud to be Accredited with of the American Association of Suicidology.